cnrancher/docs/content/rke/v0.1.x/cn/config-options/nodes/_index.md

 Instead of setting the path to the SSH key, you can alternatively specify the actual key, i.e. `ssh_key`, to be used to connect to the node.

+### SSH Certificate Path

+For each node, you can specify the path, i.e. `ssh_cert_path`, for the signed SSH certificate to be used when connecting to this node.

+### SSH Certificate

+Instead of setting the path to the signed SSH certificate, you can alternatively specify the actual certificate, i.e. `ssh_cert`, to be used to connect to the node.

 ### Kubernetes Roles

 You can specify the list of roles that you want the node to be as part of the Kubernetes cluster.
 Three roles are supported: `controlplane`, `etcd` and `worker`.
 Node roles are not mutually exclusive.
 It's possible to assign any combination of roles to any node.
 It's also possible to change a node's role using the upgrade process.